MonsieurZbanowanYY/MonsieurZbanowanYY/README.md

 🚀 APIs implementation

+🚀 Bloc (state management)

 🚀 GetX (state management)

-🚀 Bloc (state management (basics))

 I'm developing mobile apps 📱 since Feb 2020 (Xamarin.Forms in the past -> now Flutter).

-In early 2021 I switched to Flutter which fits me better and since then I'm creating mobile apps only with Flutter (~one year of experience)
+In early 2021 I switched to Flutter which fits me better and since then I'm creating mobile apps only with Flutter (~two years of experience)

  ### 📌 My LinkedIn: https://www.linkedin.com/in/martin-gogolowicz/